-Sigh.
 Sometimes it feels like you’ll never pay off that big loan, particularly if you’re making puny monthly payments and crawling toward the finish line.
 But speeding the repayment process up is easier than you might think, and it’s surprising how much you can save in interest by paying off your loan just a bit faster.

-Money Under 30’s motivating Loan Payoff Calculator lets you test out different loan repayment scenarios to see just how fast you can eighty-six your debt.
+Our loan payoff calculator lets you test out different loan repayment scenarios to see just how fast you can eighty-six your debt.

-How the Loan Payoff Calculator works
+How the loan payoff calculator works

 To use the Loan Payoff Calculator, you’ll start by entering two critical pieces of information: the remaining loan balance and the APR (interest rate) you’ll be paying.